milnera92/token-and-crud/README.md

 I've written these handlers for the tokens that the endpoints call:
 ![image](https://user-images.githubusercontent.com/95140821/217340901-c9a65344-3f00-470e-8979-22a998542a08.png)

-But for the productrs I just have the function right in the endpoint.
+But for the products I just have the function right in the endpoint.
 Need to change this:
 ![image](https://user-images.githubusercontent.com/95140821/217340984-490bd72d-a40f-4ef1-928b-45e04abe23d1.png)